MiguelCardoso77/SurgicalSync-BackEnd/docs/SprintA/38-list-operation-types/readme.md

 ﻿# List Existing Operation Types

-## 1. User Story Description
+## 1. Use Case Description

-As an Admin, I want to list/search operation types, so that I can see the details, edit, and remove operation types.
+As an Admin, I want to list all operation types.

 ## 2. Customer Specifications and Clarifications

-The client has outlined that the Admin Role should possess the functionality to list existing operation types.
+The client has outlined that the Admin Role should possess the functionality to list all existing operation types.

 Admins can search and filter operation types by name, specialization, or status (active/inactive).